List of Michael Schenker band members: History

-1979–1984: Michael Schenker Group
+1979–1984: The Michael Schenker Group

 A few months after his second departure from Scorpions in April 1979, guitarist Michael Schenker formed the Michael Schenker Group with vocalist Gary Barden, bassist Billy Sheehan and drummer Denny Carmassi.
 The group rehearsed for around a month, producing a number of demo recordings, before the guitarist jammed with members of Aerosmith following the departure of lead guitarist Joe Perry.
-After hospitalising himself due to problems with drug addiction, Schenker reconvened with Barden in May 1980 to record the band's self-titled debut album, which featured session contributors Mo Foster on bass, Simon Phillips on drums and Don Airey on keyboards.
-For the subsequent touring cycle, Schenker enlisted bassist Chris Glen, drummer Cozy Powell and keyboardist Paul Raymond.
+After hospitalising himself due to problems with drug addiction, Schenker reconvened with Barden in May 1980 to record the band's self-titled debut album, which featured session members Mo Foster on bass, Simon Phillips on drums and Don Airey on keyboards.
+For the subsequent supporting tour, Schenker and Barden recruited bassist Chris Glen, drummer Cozy Powell and keyboardist/rhythm guitarist Paul Raymond.

 The group's lineup remained intact for 1981's MSG, but splintered after the album's tour when Barden was fired by manager Peter Mensch.
 Former Rainbow frontman Graham Bonnet, who had worked with Powell in the past, was brought in the following February.
-By April, the drummer had left MSG as well.
-He was replaced by Ted McKenna, a former bandmate of Glen's in The Sensational Alex Harvey Band, who performed on Assault Attack.
+In April, Powell also left MSG.
+He was replaced by Ted McKenna, a former bandmate of Glen's in The Sensational Alex Harvey Band, who played on Assault Attack.
 Prior to the album's release, Bonnet was sacked after drunkenly exposing himself on stage at a show in the UK, as well as revealing backstage rhythm guitarist Steve Casey to the crowd.
-The next day, he was immediately replaced by the returning Barden, who was brought in by Glen and McKenna in time for the band's performance at Reading Festival a few days later.
-Andy Nye had also taken over from the departed Raymond during this period, after session musician Tommy Eyre contributed keyboards to Assault Attack.
+The next day, he was immediately replaced by the returning Barden, who was brought in by Glen and McKenna in time for the band's performance at the Reading Festival a few days later.
+Keyboardist Andy Nye had also taken over from Raymond, who had also left a few months before, after session musician Tommy Eyre played keyboards to Assault Attack.

-In August 1983, former Ted Nugent band member Derek St. Holmes joined MSG on rhythm guitar, although by the end of a tour in October he had left again.
+In August 1983, former Ted Nugent singer Derek St. Holmes joined MSG on rhythm guitar and vocals, although by the end of a tour in October 1983 he had also left.
 Former Argent guitarist John Verity filled in for the last dates of the run.
 Glen also left in February 1984 due to disagreements over royalty payments, with former Balance bassist Dennis Feldman taking his place.
 By April, Barden had also been fired for a second time, due to his increasing alcoholism.
 He was replaced later by Ray Kennedy, who left after the completion of the latest touring cycle in August.
-Before the end of the year, Aye and McKenna also left MSG, leaving Schenker to rebuild the group.
+Before the end of the year, Nye and McKenna also left MSG, leaving Schenker to rebuild the group.
 However, he decided against recruiting new members and instead disbanded his eponymous group and returned to Germany.